 Celebrate Our Nation’s Birthday in Julian

-Pending but moving forward: This year Julian salutes July Fourth with the Theme, “Julian 150 Year Jubilee-again”.
-Julian honors our nation’s birthday with a salute to the men and women who made our country great, both domestically and militarily.
+Julian has a long tradition of honoring our nation’s birthday with a salute to the men and women who made our country great, both domestically and militarily.

 - Gold Drum and Bugle Corps

 Past dignitaries include: Sally Snipes, The Historical Society, Jim Mazzone, the first person to organize the Julian Parade.
 The Merchant of the Year for 2023 is: Tracey Turner from Wynola Junction Antiques & Collectibles; Other dignitaries include: Veterans from the American Legion; and Miss Julian and her court.